axibase/atsd/administration/user-authorization.md

 The portal permissions define which portals the user is authorized to view.

-Permissions to view the portal are granted to at the user group level.
+Permissions to view a portal are granted at the User Group level.

-The permissions are enforced both for template and regular portals.
+Permissions are enforced for both templates and regular portals.

 ### All Portals Permission